luc-tielen/eclair-lang/README.md

 - Rules consisting of one or more clauses.
 - Rules can be non-recursive, recursive or mutually recursive.

-It's still early stage software, not ready for real use.
 Right now it compiles to LLVM but be aware there might still be bugs.
 Some edge cases might not be handled yet.

 ## Motivating example